oracle-livelabs/database-maa/zdm-physical-online-with-backup/prepare-source-db/prepare-source-db.md

    ![Image showing output of compatible parameter check on target](./images/target-compatible.png)

-5. Ensure **compatible** parameter on source and target are set to same value.
+5. Ensure **compatible** parameter on source and target database is set to same value.

    Compare the source and target database compatible parameter values collected in steps 3 and 4.